-Based on current tuition rates, tuition for a full program would equate to between \$16,500 and \$20,000 for an online master's program, approximately \$52,200 for a full four-year online bachelor's program, and approximately \$57,750 for a full four-year bachelor's program taken on our ground campus.
+Based on current tuition rates, tuition for a full program would equate to between \$17,300 and \$20,900 for an online master's program, approximately \$54,000 for a full four-year online bachelor's program, and approximately \$57,750 for a full four-year bachelor's program taken on our ground campus.
 The tuition amounts referred to above assume no reductions for transfer credits or scholarships, which many of our students utilize to reduce their total program costs.
 Additionally, tuition is reduced for some of our students by scholarships.
-For the years ended December 31, 2010, 2009 and 2008, revenue was reduced by approximately \$55.8 million, \$34.2 million and \$18.4 million, respectively, as a result of scholarships that we offered to our students.
-The increase in scholarships is due to increased revenues and a significant increase in the use of academic scholarships to attract high performing students.
+For the years ended December 31, 2011, 2010 and 2009, revenue was reduced by approximately \$73.6 million, \$55.8 million and \$34.2 million, respectively, as a result of scholarships that we offered to our students.
+The increase in scholarships is due to increased revenues, especially at our ground traditional campus where scholarships are earned to a greater extent, and a significant increase in the use of academic scholarships to attract high performing students.

-Revenue per student increased between periods as we increased tuition prices for students in our online and professional studies programs by 0.0% to 5.7%, depending on the program, with an estimated blended rate increase of 3.5% for our 2010-11 academic year, as compared to tuition price increases for students in our online and professional studies programs from 2.3% to 15.5%, depending on the program, with an estimated blended rate increase of 5.0% for the prior academic year.
-Tuition for our traditional ground programs had no increase for our 2010-11 academic year, as compared to an increase of 6.6% for the prior academic year.
+Revenue per student increased between periods as we increased tuition prices for students in our online and professional studies programs by 0.0% to 6.5%, depending on the program, with an estimated blended rate increase of 3.2% for our 2011-12 academic year, as compared to tuition price increases for students in our online and professional studies programs from 0.0% to 5.7%, depending on the program, with an estimated blended rate increase of 3.5% for the prior academic year.
+Tuition for our traditional ground programs had no increase for our 2011-12 or 2010-11 academic years.
 Tuition increases have not historically been, and may not in the future be, consistent across our programs due to market conditions and differences in operating costs of individual programs.
-The lower increases for our programs for the current academic year generally reflect the ongoing leverage caused by increased online enrollment and a concerted effort to control costs so that debt levels of students are reasonable.
+The lower increases for our programs for the current academic year generally reflect a concerted effort to control tuition pricing for students so that debt levels assumed by our students are reasonable.

-We derive a majority of our net revenue from tuition financed by the Title IV programs.
-For the years ended December 31, 2010, 2009 and 2008, we derived cash receipts equal to approximately 84.9%, 79.9%, and 74.4%, respectively, of our net revenue from Title IV programs.
+We derive a majority of our net revenues from tuition financed by the Title IV programs.
+For the years ended December 31, 2011, 2010 and 2009, we derived cash receipts equal to approximately 80.2%, 84.9%, and 82.5%, respectively, of our net revenues from Title IV programs.
 Our students also rely on scholarships, personal savings, private loans, and employer tuition reimbursements to pay a portion of their tuition and related expenses.
-During fiscal 2010, payments derived from private loans constituted less than 1% of our net revenues from our income statement.
-Third party lenders independently determine whether a loan to a student is classified as subprime, and, based on these determinations, we derived no payments from subprime loans during the year ended December 31, 2010.
+During fiscal 2011, payments derived from private loans constituted less than 1% of our net revenues from our income statement.
+Third party lenders independently determine whether a loan to a student is classified as subprime, and, based on these determinations, we derived no payments from subprime loans during the year ended December 31, 2011.
 Our future revenues could be affected if and to the extent the Department of Education restricts our participation in the Title IV programs, as it did during the period between 2005 and 2007.
 Current conditions in the credit markets have adversely affected the environment surrounding access to and cost of student loans.
 The legislative and regulatory environment is also changing, and new federal legislation was recently enacted or has been proposed that could have an impact on us.
-See "Risk Factors" and "Regulation - Regulation of Federal Student Financial Aid Programs."
+See Item 1A, Risk Factors and Item 1, Regulation - Regulation of Federal Student Financial Aid Programs.
 We cannot predict whether the new legislation will limit access to Title IV funding or the impact of any of these developments on future performance.